 The price range for this type (Mid-range): $600 – $1500 for a minute of animation with a detailed storyboard, a carefully consulted concept, and quite a wide range of motions.
 Depending on the complexity of the animation type and the nature of the project, the price can fluctuate within this range.

 This type is among the highest corporate video pricing of them all.
 Making a whole movie with cameras, casts and multiple movie scenes for your corporate training is not always an ideal way to make it efficient and effective.
 Compared to the previous type of animation, this is quite a time-consuming and effort-wrecking way to do corporate training videos.
-While animation can capture almost any ideas that can be thrown at its way, live-action takes a tremendous effort to elaborate the same idea.
+While animation can capture almost any ideas that can be thrown in its way, live-action takes a tremendous effort to elaborate the same idea.

-Although, it is not a great way to start with your training videos, it is still an option for you if you are willing to create something extravagant or to show your expertise on this.
+Although it is not a great way to start with your training videos, it is still an option for you if you are willing to create something extravagant or to show your expertise on this.

 The price range for this type (High-range): $1500 – $10,000 for a minute (it can get even higher with more difficult production requirements)